CiscoDevNet/yangsuite/README.md

 ## Prerequisites

 To use the resources in this repository, you must install Docker on the system where you want to run YANG Suite.
-Go to https://docs.docker.com/get-docker/ for downloads.

 Instructions on how to install Docker and the docker-compose client can be found at https://docs.docker.com/compose/install/.

 ## Quick Start with Docker: